Photo: The Bike Ride For Empathy business cards that I gave to people while on my 53-day adventure.

 of counseling, empathy -- the idea of taking the perspective of others and feeling with them -- is absolutely critical.

-must "get it" about empathy, break out of the inherent selfishness we all have, and actually practice it.
+must "get it" about empathy.
+We've got to break out of our inherent selfishness and actually practice it.
 On this website

 are various visuals and lessons about empathy that I hope encourage you.

 Throughout the journey, I posted images and blurbs about empathy on social media.

 Bike Ride For Empathy on Facebook

 I shared my experiences on social media more than in previous trips.
 Everyday I posted photos and updates on